Contributing

 pre-commit run --all-files

 This ensures code formatting (black), import sorting (isort), stripping notebook outputs, and other checks.
-These pre-commit hooks also run for changed and staged files when committing.
+These pre-commit hooks also run for changed files when committing.

 1. If contributing to docs, build and serve them locally to verify: